How Much Do Salon Owners Make? Tips for You to Earn More

 Sales Technique

-Upsales and Cross-Sales
+Upsales and cross-sales

 These two classic sales techniques are often used in the beauty industry.
 Upselling refers to a sales approach where the stylist recommends the client to buy an exclusive version of a service or product.
 Recommending a complementary product or service is called cross-selling.